Do you remember the Internet from 30 years ago? It wasn’t in our pockets, in our cars, or in every store. We didn’t rely on it.

-In Aug. of 2015, KIRO 7 reported on the contents of a counterfeit pharmaceutical tablet.
-The tablet contained the presence of pesticides (boric acid), rat poison, brick dust, leaded highway paint, commercial grade paint, floor polish, cartridge ink, plaster and wallboard [https://www.kiro7.com/news/police-local-men-bought-counterfeit-viagra-craigsl/28784828].
-Add the fact that a counterfeit tablet may not even contain the Active Pharmaceutical Ingredient (API) necessary to be effective – and you have a real recipe for disaster.
+In August 2015, KIRO 7 reported on the contents of a counterfeit pharmaceutical tablet.
+The tablet contained the presence of pesticides (boric acid), rat poison, brick dust, leaded highway paint, commercial grade paint, floor polish, cartridge ink, plaster and wallboard.
+Add the fact that a counterfeit tablet may not even contain the Active Pharmaceutical Ingredient (API) necessary to be effective.
+Now you have a real recipe for disaster.

-Avoiding these medications can be simple, use common sense.
+Avoiding these medications can be simple if one uses common sense.
 If the deal sounds too good to be true and is missing a step (like seeing a doctor for a prescription), walk away.
-Doctors and pharmacists go to school for years to learn what is safe and effective for the human body, so trust them.
+Doctors and pharmacists go to school for years to learn what is safe and effective for the human body.
+So trust them.
 If you already have some of these tablets, or suspect you do, take them to your local pharmacy and ask them.
 They’re trained to identify tablets and can also properly dispose of them if they are believed to be suspect.

-There is still hope for purchasing legitimate medicine online, just make sure to talk with your doctor or pharmacist.
-They are an excellent source of information for locating reputable distributers on the Internet.
-And do yourself a favor, pay the extra few dollars for the real tablets distributed by the real doctors, you’ll be safer and healthier for it.
+And do yourself a favor, pay the extra few dollars for the real tablets distributed by the real doctors.
+You’ll be safer and healthier for it.